 1. Genital HPV Infection - Fact Sheet.
 Centers for Disease Control and Prevention.
 URL.
 Accessed February 6, 2021.

-2. HPV-Associated Cancer Statistics.
+2. How Many Cancers Are Linked with HPV Each Year?
 Centers for Disease Control and Prevention.
 URL.
 Accessed February 6, 2021.

 3. What Should I Know About Screening?
 Centers for Disease Control and Prevention.
 URL.
 Accessed February 6, 2021.